CloudSkew Architecture

 # Resource Provisioning

-Terraform scripts are used to provision all of the Azure resources & services shown in the architecture diagram (storage accounts, app services, CDN, DNS zone, container registry, functions, sql server, service bus etc).
+Terraform (opens new window) scripts are used to provision all of the Azure resources & services shown in the architecture diagram (storage accounts, app services, CDN, DNS zone, container registry, functions, sql server, service bus etc).
 Use of terraform allows us to easily achieve parity in dev, test & prod environments.
 Although these three environments are mostly identical clones of each other, there are some minor differences:

 - Across the dev, test and prod environments, the app configuration data stored in the Key Vaults will have the same key names but different values.
 This helps apps to bootstrap accordingly.